African Democratic Congress: History

 The party was originally named "Alliance for Democratic Change" when it was formed in 2005, but renamed the African Democratic Congress by the time the party was registered with the Nigerian Independent National Electoral Commission (INEC).
 The goal of this name change was for the party to be able "to effectively encompass and reflect the aspirations of our people."

 On 10 May 2018, the party was adopted by former Nigerian President Olusegun Obasanjo's political movement called the "Coalition for Nigeria Movement" (CNM).
 Obasanjo now serves as the chairman for the party.
 Per his speech titled "My Treatise For Future Of Democracy And Development In Nigeria", the goal of the CNM adopting the ADC was "to work with others for bringing about desirable change in the Nigeria polity and governance".

 Constitution

 The African Democratic Congress outlines the details of the party and its workings.
 The party constitution contains a preamble, 27 articles, and three schedules.
 According to the constitution, the goal of the ADC is to be a "grassroots party" composed primarily of working-class and disadvantaged Nigerians.
 The constitution also outlines that membership of the ADC party is open to "every citizen of Nigeria irrespective religion, ethnic group, place of birth, sex, social or economic status".

+Leadership controversy

+In 2026, the party became involved in a leadership dispute that resulted in multiple legal challenges.

+The Independent National Electoral Commission (INEC) initially withdrew recognition of competing factions following a Court of Appeal ruling.

+The Supreme Court later set aside aspects of the earlier rulings, after which INEC restored the David Mark-led leadership, although the substantive case remained pending before a Federal High Court.